Poole County

-Poole County is one of the 141 Cadastral divisions of New South Wales.
+Poole County is one of the 141 cadastral divisions of New South Wales.
 It is located in the extreme north-west of the state, abutting Cameron Corner.
 It includes parts of Sturt National Park.

-Poole County was named in honour of James Poole (explorer), (born?-1845), Charles Sturt's second-in-command.
+Poole County was named in honour of James Poole, (born?–1845), Charles Sturt's second-in-command.

 Parishes within this county

 A full list of parishes found within this county; their current LGA and mapping coordinates to the approximate centre of each location is as follows: